ccallawa/alyvix_server_doc/monitoring_integrations/checkmk_integration.rst

       0 "Alyvix visititalia" duration=6985;;;;|vi_home_ready=3411;;;; ...
       0 "Alyvix visittrentino" duration=8574;;;;|win_move=;;;;|vt_home_ready=1373;...

-   If the output is similar to the above, then you have successfully completed steps #1 and #2.
+   If the output is similar to the above, then you have successfully completed step #1.

 #.
 Configure all Alyvix services automatically found by Checkmk so that the results of individual
    test cases can be visualized.